mcfnord/cem/src/ref/gal-nov14.md

 <http://en.wikipedia.org/wiki/420_%28cannabis_culture%29>

 30% of her posts and group memberships relate to marijuana as medicine.
 I heard Sarah describe marijuana as medicine to Kris, her son.
-Sarah is very actively engaged with Facebook and Facebook games.
 The most common topic of her re-posts is marijuana.
+Sarah is also active with Facebook and Facebook games, which she has described as an addiction.

 Sarah’s husband is routinely away in studies.
 Emily cited this as a serious problem with the three children they have, and was distressed